 It will be noted that none of the above relates to:

 (1) recognition of an award in the County Court, nor

 (2) enforcing through a charging order;

-A more expansive range of enforcement options are available with Council Tax.
+(Note - a more expansive range of enforcement options are available with Council Tax)

 Repayment due to Ratepayer from Billing Authority